bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

     features:
       - title: Digital Operations API
         subtitle: >-
-          Get key ops and marketing data and other data in one collaborative place to power innovation
+          Get key ops and marketing data in one collaborative place to power innovation
         content: >-
           Standing up one-off databases for new projects and features fragments data and increases maintenance costs.
 Above provides a no code Digital